 - “Learn” your town: The old saying when buying real estate ‘location, location, location’ , is well known and absolutely true.
 You can change anything about a property, but the location.
 Search for a property that is located in an area that has average sales prices but seem to ask for higher rents.
 Homes within a highly rated school district tend to demand higher rents and rent quicker.

-If you have any questions please do not hesitate to call/text me at 719-321-0800 or email me at email@example.com.
-Maybe I can set up with listing alerts.
-That way you'll always know what is trending in your real estate market.
+If you have any questions please do not hesitate to call/text me at 719-321-0800 or email me at firstname.lastname@example.org.
+I can set you up with listing alerts, that way you’ll always know what is trending in your real estate market.